Is it necessary for me to replace my windows?

 Inspect them regularly for drafts, condensation, fogging, rot or mould, and cracked caulking.

 Is there anything, in particular, to look for when buying windows?

-Look for high R-value, which determines how well the window prevents heat loss, and low emissivity, which reflects the heat to the warm side of the glass.
+Look for a high R-value.
+This determines how well the window prevents heat loss, and low emissivity, which reflects the heat to the warm side of the glass.